global

 16.4.
 Changes to Subscription Fees

-Subscription Fees may change at any time.
-Changes take effect at the start of your next billing cycle following the price change.
-If you do not agree, you may cancel prior to the effective date.
+Subscription Fees may be changed by Nickel at any time and for any reason.
+Subscription Fee changes will take effect at the start of Your next billing cycle following the date of the price change.
+If you do not agree with the Subscription Fee change, you may cancel your Subscription Plan prior to the price change going into effect.

 17. Applicable Taxes and Penalties